MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

 ## Data Warehouse

+This guide walks you through the recovery procedures for the Data Warehouse experience.
+It covers warehouses.

 ### Warehouse

-Warehouse items from the original region remain unavailable to customers.
+Warehouses from the original region remain unavailable to customers.
 To recover warehouses, use the following two steps.

 1. Create a new interim lakehouse in workspace C2.W2 for the data you'll copy over from the original warehouse.